angelosps/DELTA/README.md

 # DELTA: Description Logics with Transformers

 Code to produce ALCQ-based Knowledge Bases (KBs) in natural language.
-Code for paraphrasing the NL representation of KBs using GPT-3 it is included.

-# Knowledge Base generation
+## Knowledge Base generation

 Given an `ALCQ Probabilistic Context Free Grammar (PCFG)` the `data_generator.py` will produce `num_of_examples` KBs with questions within the target reasoning depth (`max_depth`).